Outsiders (professional wrestling): WWE nWo reunions

 Starting in 2014, Hall and Nash would take part in several nWo reunion segments together in WWE.

 On the August 11, 2014 episode of Raw, aired on Hulk Hogan's 61st birthday, featured Scott Hall and Kevin Nash as guests.
 The two shared a moment with Hogan, revealing an nWo shirt hidden under his "Hulkamania" shirt.
 They were interrupted by Brock Lesnar, who told Hogan, "Party's over, grandpa".
 Lesnar backed out of the ring when confronted by John Cena, his opponent at SummerSlam.

 On the January 19, 2015 episode of Raw, Hall, Nash, and X-Pac came out as the nWo for Hall's survey segment.
 They were interrupted by The Ascension, who made reference to them as the Wolfpac in an antagonistic promo before getting beaten down by the nWo, the APA, and the New Age Outlaws.
 On March 29 at WrestleMania 31, The Outsiders returned with Hogan to assist their long-time rival Sting in his WrestleMania debut match against Triple H. The nWo helped to fight off X-Pac and The New Age Outlaws, who had interfered on behalf of Triple H as D-Generation X. Shawn Michaels later joined Triple H's side, turning the match in his favor, which Triple H would go on to win.

-Hall died on March 14, 2022, ending further possibilities of an Outsiders reunion.
+This would be the Outsiders' final appearance as a team, as Hall died on March 14, 2022.